William VII, Marquis of Montferrat

 William VII (c.
 1240 – 6 February 1292), called the Great Marquis (il Gran Marchese), was the twelfth Marquis of Montferrat from 1253 to his death.
 He was also the titular King of Thessalonica.

 Biography

 Youth

 William was born in Trino, the eldest son of Boniface II and Margaret of Savoy.
 He was named his father's heir in a testament of 1253, the year of his father's death and his succession.
 He remained under his mother's regency until 1257.
 Upon attaining his majority, he married Isabella, daughter of Richard de Clare, 6th Earl of Hertford, by second wife Maud de Lacy, in 1258.
 William's mother was a first cousin of Eleanor of Provence, queen consort of England, and it was through the latter's influence that the marriage was arranged.

 Marriage and issue

-William married Isabelle de Clare, daughter of Richard de Clare, 6th Earl of Gloucester.
+William married Isabel de Clare (1240 – before 1271), daughter of Richard de Clare, 6th Earl of Gloucester, and second wife Maud de Lacy.
+She was allegedly killed by her husband.
 They had: